NeverWitness/self-from-coupled-predictive-loops/docs/en/limitations.md

 ---

-### 6.1 Explanations of Abnormal States Remain Hypothetical
+### 14. Explanations of Abnormal States Are Structural Hypotheses

-While the model can account for:
+Although the model can account for:

 * Abnormal self-attribution
-* Fragmented experience
+* Fragmentation of experience

-These explanations:
+It lacks:

-* Lack direct causal evidence
+* Direct causal evidence
-* Do not constitute clinical or medical explanations
+* Clinical explanatory validity

 ---

-### 6.2 Applicability to Artificial Systems Not Established
+### 15. Applicability to Artificial Systems Not Verified

-The model implies:
+The model suggests:

-* Systems satisfying the structural conditions may exhibit self-like properties
+> Systems satisfying the structural conditions may exhibit self-like behavior

-However, it does not demonstrate:
+However, it does not yet address:

-* Whether artificial systems can realize these conditions
+* How to implement such structures in artificial systems
-* How such systems would be empirically evaluated
+* How to verify their “subjectivity”

 ---